HSBC Introduces Industry-Leading Financial Crime Detection Systems

 HSBC Global Trade and Receivables Finance (GTRF) business has deployed an industry-leading Anti-Money Laundering (AML) system and an automated sanctions checking system as part of its ongoing efforts to improve financial crime detection.

 In an industry first, the new customer surveillance system uses big data, advanced analytics and automated ‘contextual monitoring’ to detect and disrupt financial crime in international trade.
-The contextual approach, developed with Quantexa, builds on HSBC’s expertise in network analytics to enable the bank to better identify suspicious patterns and potential criminal networks by combining customer and counterparty trade information, transactional data and external insights.
+The contextual approach, developed with Quantexa, builds on HSBC’s expertise in network analytics to enable the bank to better identify suspicious patterns and potential criminal networks by combining customer and counterparty trade information, transactional data, and external insights.
 It is currently active in the UK and Hong Kong and is being rolled out across HSBC’s global network.

 Adrian Rigby, COO of GTRF at HSBC, said: “This new capability marks a significant milestone in the bank’s intelligence-led approach to detecting financial crime.
 The introduction of the first automated AML capability in the Trade Finance industry enables HSBC to more effectively concentrate our resources on genuine financial crime risk within our business and make trade safer for customers and society”.

 The new system combines bank data and external data, such as company ownership information, to identify links between counterparties and transactions and map out networks.
 It automatically screens all trade finance transactions against over 50 different scenarios that indicate signs of money laundering, such as associated networks and payment patterns.
 This is more than double the average number of checks against indicators at a transactional level.
-It also provides investigators with an enhanced ability to analyse counterparty activities and relationships to better identify potential financial crime.
+It also provides investigators with an enhanced ability to analyze counterparty activities and relationships to better identify potential financial crime.

 Vishal Marria, CEO of Quantexa, added: “The solution built with the Quantexa platform uses billions of data points to provide an entity resolution and network intelligence framework which references over 40 billion financial transactions.
 Using this technology, customer activities can be continuously assessed and scored for risk.
 This level of contextual monitoring improves accuracy, and decision making, while providing insight into data relationships never before possible.”